 If you write fiction with a contemporary voice that gives an insight into the human condition, then we’d like to hear from you.

 We are looking for contributions from both published and emerging writers whose work has current relevance and an individual voice.
 Although we are called The Erotic Review Magazine, we welcome writing that explores any aspect of the human condition, not just the rude stuff.
-But, while we’re on the erotic, context and narrative are even more important than just a beautiful description of sex between two people.
+But, while we’re on the erotic, we can’t emphasise this enough: CONTEXT and NARRATIVE are more important than just a beautiful description of sex between two people.

 We do not publish poetry.

 We discourage pseudonyms but we recognise that not disguising an identity can be a problem for those working in certain professions.
 So please, whenever possible, publish under your own name.